rusye/js30dayschallenge/README.md

 # 06 - Type Ahead

 This was one was interesting because it actually showed me how to use key presses to update the search results immediatly.
 It was interesting to see the way I could use regex to highlight the search terms in the results.

+# 07 - Array Cardio Day 2

+This was pretty straight forward and was a refresher for me on how to work with arrays.
+I started simplifying the code before he got it.
+It was pretty strait forward.